nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### During the cut-over

-* The new supplier will import the data into the new solution
+* The new supplier will import the data into the new system

-* **Data entered into the current solution will not be migrated into the new one.** Practices may still enter data but it will not be migrated.
-Therefore, keep a record of any data entered into the old solution for manual re-entry after Go-Live.
+* **Data entered into the current system will not be migrated into the new one.** Practices may still enter data but it will not be migrated.
+Therefore, keep a record of any data entered into the old system for manual re-entry after Go-Live.

 * It will not be possible to register patients during Cutover.